 Procedures at the Originating Side

-The Contact Share Function SHALL support retrieval of Contact Share requests stored in the CAB Feature Handler Application Usage [CAB XDMS].
+The Contact Share Function SHALL support retrieval of Contact Share requests stored in the CAB Feature Handler Application Usage [CAB 1.1 XDMS].
 This is accomplished either by polling the document using document management operations or subscribing to changes to the CAB Feature Handler Document.
-The retrieval is performed via the XDM Agent (see sub clause 5.5 “XDM Agent”).
+The retrieval is performed via the XDM Agent (see sub-clause 5.5 “XDM Agent”).

-Contact Share Function SHALL obtain the data for the Contact Share request via XDM Agent (see sub clause 5.5 “XDM Agent”) from the CAB Feature Handler Application Usage with the following clarification:
+Contact Share Function SHALL obtain the data for the Contact Share request via XDM Agent (see sub-clause 5.5 “XDM Agent”) from the CAB Feature Handler Application Usage with the following clarification:

 SHALL set the AUID to “org.openmobilealliance.cab-feature-handler”